Thanks for visiting King's Church International. We take your privacy extremely seriously and are committed to protecting and respecting it.

 You may turn off cookies that have been placed on your computer by following the instructions on your browser.
 Please note that doing this may affect the functionality of the websites.

 Our websites may include social media features, like the Facebook Like or Share button.
 These features may collect information about your IP address and which page you’re visiting on our site, and they may set a cookie to make sure the feature functions properly.
 Social media features and widgets are either hosted by a third party or hosted directly on our site.

 DO WE LINK TO OTHER WEBSITES?

-Our website may contain links to and from third party websites.
+Our websites may contain links to and from third party websites.
+Clicking on those links may allow third parties to collect or share information about you.
 These websites have their own privacy policies.
-If you follow a link to any of these websites, please make sure that you read their privacy policies before you submit any information to these websites.
+If you follow a link to any of these websites, we recommend that you read their privacy policies before you submit any information to these websites.
 We do not accept any responsibility or liability for their policies.